ibuetler/p3s-log-aggregation/Tutorial.md

 * Longitude
 * Latitude

-For the IP Address the Regex Pattern from Step1 of the Log File Data Enrichment subtask.
+For the IP Address the Regex Pattern from Step1 of the Log File Data Enrichment subtask can be used.
 If, the Log entry of the normalized.log has the format showed in Step 3 of the previous subtask, it is best to extract the latitude with a regex pattern but for the longitude simply the partition string function can be used.

 Write a function that extracts the required data from the .normalized log File.
 Output the data to the console to see if everything worked.